UFSEC/personal-site-tutorial/README.md

 viewed on different devices.
 It also provides a number of helpful CSS classes, and allows you take make nice looking websites without writing too much of your own CSS.

 ## Tutorial
+####Skeleton
 I have provided a starting point for you to construct a website for Albert the gator.
 To follow along, download this repo and start with the files in the folder: `starter-skeleton`

-This skeleton starts you off with a basic landing page for Albert the gator's site.
+This skeleton starts you off with a basic landing page for Albert the gator's site with a basic bootstrap nav-bar, a centered image and `Hello, World!` text.

+####About
 Create a new `<div>` with `id="about"` and `class="container"` below `<div id="home">`".
-This is going to be the "about" section of our page.
+This is going to be the **about** section of our page.
 We are going to give it a header and then a couple paragraphs describing ourselves.

 Throw the below code at the top of `<div id="about" class="container>`
 ```html